peterthiemann/uniqueness/kindly/pldi20-rebuttal.md

   classes, traits, implicits, ...) supports complete inference, and such extension of Affe would be highly desirable.
-  Affe is also designed to work in tandem with a rich, ML-like module system, which has been shown support programming in the large very well.
+  Affe is also designed to work in tandem with a rich, ML-like module system, which has been shown to support programming in the large very well.

 - Linear types and ownerships are known for being fairly heavy to use.
   Rust is no exception and complex elision rules for lifetimes were instrumental in increasing ease-of-use.
 Affe shows that we can go much further thanks to inference.
-This could be used to improve ease-of-use of systems which, like rust, only support partial inference.
+This could be used to improve ease-of-use of systems which, like Rust, only support partial inference.

 # Related works

 As several reviewers point out, the related works is very rich.
 Due to limited space, we only gave a small comparison to each relevant work.
-We plan to expand our article in this direction and answer here to specific questions.
+We will expand our article in this direction and now answer specific questions.

 ## Linear Haskell
 LH indeed does indeed have a formalized core calculus.